-❖ Length of stay
+Length of stay

 How long you will be in hospital varies from patient to patient and depends on how quickly you recover from the operation and the anaesthetic.
-Most patients having this type of surgery will leave hospital on the day of the procedure.
+Most patients having this type of surgery will be in hospital for 0-1 day or an overnight stay.
+You may go home with a catheter and will be brought back to removal in 2-4 weeks.